You’ve got a fantastic idea for a story. You even know which publication or website it’s perfect for.

 And remember, while most of us stick to the search box on Google’s homepage, the search engine offers many more ways to find what you’re looking for.
 If you really want to milk Google for all it’s worth, try these advanced tips for using Google search from Lifehacker.

-If you don’t have this Gmail extension, you’re missing out.
-It shows the LinkedIn and Twitter profile of whoever you’re emailing right in the sidebar of your Gmail account, which is useful for brand building and general networking — and pure gold for finding email addresses.
+This used to be called Rapportive before it was acquired by LinkedIn.
+Now there’s both a free and premium version.
+The Gmail extension shows the social media profiles of whoever you’re emailing right in the sidebar of your Gmail account, which is useful for brand building and general networking — and pure gold for finding email addresses.

 When searching for an editor’s email address, start typing different name combinations into the “To” field, like firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com.
 If she uses her work email for her LinkedIn profile, her name and photo will pop up when you’ve hit the jackpot.